Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 Lab Score: 97.1% | Elemental Mg: 100mg per capsule | Price: $0.35 per capsule | Certifications: NSF Certified for Sport, Informed Choice

-Klean Athlete focuses exclusively on sports nutrition.
-Their magnesium is formulated for athletic performance and recovery.
+Klean Athlete focuses exclusively on sports nutrition, so their magnesium is specifically formulated for athletic performance and recovery.

 Lab Test Results: